 You don’t see too many of the American styles in the new market anymore, but they exist.
 DIY stealth campervans and some independent RV manufacturers build on these chassis.
 You’ll also see a handful of DIY and company-built Class B minivan campers from popular production vehicles like the Toyota Sienna, Dodge Caravan, and Honda Odyssey, to name a few.

-If you’re thinking a Class B is the best motorhome for the money, here are some considerations you should look for when buying a motorhome in this category.
+If you think a Class B is the best motorhome for the money, here are some considerations you should consider when buying a motorhome in this category.

 Class B Motorhomes to Avoid Based on Common Characteristics